cardano-foundation/CIPs/CIP-0030/README.md

 As wallets should already have this ability, we allow dApps to request that a transaction be sent through it.
 If the wallet accepts the transaction and tries to send it, it shall return the transaction id for the dApp to track.
 The wallet is free to return the `TxSendError` with code `Refused` if they do not wish to send it, or `Failure` if there was an error in sending it (e.g. preliminary checks failed on signatures).

+## Experimental API

+Multiple experimental namespaces are used:
+- under `api` (ex: `api.experimental.myFunctionality`).
+- under `cardano.{walletName}` (ex: `window.cardano.{walletName}.experimental.myFunctionality`)

+The benefits of this are:
+1. Wallets can add non-standardized features while still following the CIP30 structure
+1. dApp developers can use these functions explicitly knowing they are experimental (not stable or standardized)
+1. New features can be added to CIP30 as experimental features and only moved to non-experimental once multiple wallets implement it
+1. It provides a clear path to updating the CIP version number (when functions move from experimental -> stable)

 # Implementations

 [nami-wallet](https://github.com/Berry-Pool/nami-wallet/blob/master/src/pages/Content/injected.js)